About Basic Biomedical Science Curriculum (BBSC)

-The BBSC provides a desirable environment for collaborative interactions with over 350 nationally and internationally renowned graduate faculty across multidisciplinary research areas.
-The BBSC is composed of three 16-week foundation courses (Cell Biology, Biochemistry, and Molecular Biology & Genetics, Biostatistics, Bioinformatics and Responsible Conduct in Biomedical Research) and a series of 8-week integrative electives, laboratory rotations, and a set of specialized courses and activities (ethics, seminar, and statistics).
+The BBSC provides a desirable environment for collaborative interactions with over 350 nationally and internationally renowned graduate faculty across multi-disciplinary research areas.
+The BBSC is composed of foundational courses (Biochemistry, Cell Biology, Molecular Biology & Genetics, Biostatistics, Bioinformatics and Responsible Conduct in Biomedical Research) and a series of 8-week laboratory rotations.
+Additional available activities include regular seminars and specialized courses.